-c) Enough capital for both spouses to live in owner-occupied homes but at a reduced standard
+c) Enough capital for both partners to live in owner-occupied homes but at a reduced standard

-In some situations, divorce may lead to the family home being sold so that the capital in the property can be released and divided between the spouses so that both can buy a house.
-In most cases, however, even if both spouses can afford to buy a new home, these may be more modest properties than the family home.
+In some situations, divorce may lead to the family home being sold so that the capital in the property can be released and divided so that both can buy a house.
+In most cases, however, even if both partners can afford to buy a new home, these may be more modest properties than the family home.

-Where there are no children and the spouses have a similar income and mortgage-borrowing ability, they may have similar housing needs and a 50/50 division of the net proceeds of sale is likely to be appropriate.
+Where there are no children and both partners have a similar income and mortgage-borrowing ability, they may have similar housing needs and a 50/50 division of the net proceeds of sale is likely to be appropriate.

-However, that will not always be appropriate, and it will be necessary to examine each spouse's capacity to borrow on a mortgage.
-Where one spouse's earning capacity has been limited during the marriage (and/or following divorce) because of child-care responsibilities, that spouse may have less borrowing capacity than the other spouse.
-The spouse with greater borrowing capacity can often be expected to take out a mortgage (or a larger mortgage) in order to help fund new housing for themselves, while the other spouse is given a larger share of the capital from the sale of the house to enable them to rehouse to a suitable standard either with no mortgage or a smaller mortgage (depending on what level of mortgage can be obtained and afforded).
+However, that will not always be appropriate, and it will be necessary to examine each partner's capacity to borrow on a mortgage.
+Where one partner's earning capacity has been limited during the marriage or civil partnership (and/or following divorce) because of child-care responsibilities, that partner may have less borrowing capacity than the other.
+The partner with greater borrowing capacity can often be expected to take out a mortgage (or a larger mortgage) in order to help fund new housing for themselves, while the other is given a larger share of the capital from the sale of the house to enable them to rehouse to a suitable standard either with no mortgage or a smaller mortgage (depending on what level of mortgage can be obtained and afforded).

-If this sort of unequal division of capital from the sale of the family home is required, it may be appropriate to consider whether, in order to be fair, the spouse who receives the smaller share of capital from the sale should receive a greater share of other assets (see below).
+If this sort of unequal division of capital from the sale of the family home is required, it may be appropriate to consider whether, in order to be fair, the partner who receives the smaller share of capital from the sale should receive a greater share of other assets (see below).

-d) Enough capital for both spouses to live in homes of a similar standard to the family home
+d) Enough capital for both partners to live in homes of a similar standard to the family home

-Where there is enough capital for both spouses to have homes of a similar standard to the family home enjoyed during the marriage that would normally be the appropriate outcome.
-Where both spouses may wish to acquire new homes, the family home can be sold and the proceeds of sale shared or the family home may be retained by one of the spouses, especially if there are children.
+Where there is enough capital for both partners to have homes of a similar standard to the family home enjoyed during the marriage or civil partnership that would normally be the appropriate outcome.
+Where both partners may wish to acquire new homes, the family home can be sold and the proceeds of sale shared or the family home may be retained by one of the partners, especially if there are children.

 However, this will not always be appropriate or possible.
-For example, the family home may be larger than is required for the remaining spouse or the mortgage on the family home may be unaffordable.
+For example, the family home may be larger than is required for the remaining partner or the mortgage on the family home may be unaffordable.
 As discussed in the "Maintenance/income" section of this guide, even where payment of maintenance is appropriate, it may only be appropriate for a fixed period of time.
 If so, it may be necessary to sell the home immediately or before the maintenance payments are due to stop.

-However, after a short marriage with no children where one spouse has made a significantly greater financial contribution, it might not be fair for the spouse who has brought the lesser sum into the marriage to expect to be rehoused to the standard of living that has only been enjoyed only for a few years.
-But even in those circumstances, that spouse's needs are likely to require that they are helped to secure housing, even if at a more modest level.
+However, after a short marriage or civil partnership with no children where one partner has made a significantly greater financial contribution, it might not be fair for the partner who has provided the lesser sum to expect to be rehoused to the standard of living that has only been enjoyed for a few years.
+But even in those circumstances, that partner's needs are likely to require that they are helped to secure housing, even if at a more modest level.